The Most Sacred Heart of Jesus Year B

 Themes for the Readings for the Solemnity of the Most Sacred Heart of Jesus Year B

-The Solemnity of the Most Sacred Heart of Jesus Year B reminds us of God’s immense love.
-These themes encourage us to trust in His care and mercy.
+The Most Sacred Heart of Jesus Year B reminds us that God’s love is steady and true.
+He calls us to trust in Him, receive His mercy, and live in His love.

-The Solemnity of the Most Sacred Heart of Jesus Year B reminds us of God’s deep love.
-In Hosea 11:1, 3-4, 8c-9, God speaks of His care for Israel.
-He cared for them like a loving parent, teaching and healing them.
+The Solemnity of the Most Sacred Heart of Jesus Year B reminds us of God’s deep and faithful love.
+In the first reading, God speaks of His care for His people, like a parent teaching and guiding a child.
+Even when His people turn away, He chooses mercy over anger.
+This shows that His love is steady and does not change.

 Understanding Christ’s Love